YunhaoLiu1228/CS241-Systems/lovable_linux/final_exam_practice.md

 2. What is the `*` operator in C?
 What is the `&` operator?
 Give an example of each.
+    The `*` operator dereferences a pointer, aka get the data that the pointer was pointing to.
+The `&` operator takes the address of data and returns the pointer to it.

 3. When is `strlen(s)` != `1+strlen(s+1)` ?
+    When s is the empty string

 4. How are C strings represented in memory?
 What is the wrong with `malloc(strlen(s))` when copying strings?
+    C strings are represented as `char*`s. `malloc(strlen(s))` is incorrect because to allocate memory for a C string, you should do `malloc(sizeof(char))` to get the appropriate amount of memory.

 5. Implement a truncation function `void trunc(char*s,size_t max)` to ensure strings are not too long with the following edge cases.
 ```